Param-Aggarwal/Advanced-Todo-List/README.md

 # Advanced-Todo-List
-This is a To-do List app used to create record of day-to-day activites and uses Local storage for storing the data.
+This is a To-do List app used to create record of day-to-day activites.
+It uses Local storage for storing the data.